lasanthamudalige/api-based-dictionary/README.md

 # Wordie - online dictionary

-Wordie is an online dictionary powerd by owlbot english dictionary api and python flask framework
+Wordie is an online dictionary powerd by owlbot english dictionary api and python flask framework.

 ## Description